 To be honest with you, when I heard about buckwheat for the first time, I was wondering what this is about now!
-It was a completely unknown word to me!
+It was a completely unknown world to me!

-It is particularly widespread in China, Japan, Korea and other Asian countries, whereas it was a major ingredient of nutrition in Britain, Normandy, Northern and Eastern Europe till the end of 19th century.
+It is particularly widespread in China, Japan, Korea, and other Asian countries, whereas it was a major ingredient of nutrition in Britain, Normandy, Northern, and Eastern Europe till the end of the 19th century.
 It is said that Tibetan monks were the first who used it making handmade noodles with buckwheat flour.

-It is gluten free while it is an outstanding source of protein (14 grams protein in 100 grams buckwheat).
-It has high content in vitamins B specially B1, B2, B3, B5, B6 and B9 (folic acid), fat-soluble vitamins E and K, whereas it is full of metals and minerals such as calcium, iron, magnesium, phosphorus, potassium, zinc, manganese, selenium, and copper.
-It has good content of fibre and composite carbohydrates (10 grams fibre in 100 grams buckwheat) and flavonoids, compounds with intense antioxidant and anti-inflammatory effects.
-Moreover it has few calories (343 cals in 100 grams buckwheat while only 92 cals in 100 grams boiled into water buckwheat) and very low fats.
+It is gluten-free while it is an outstanding source of protein (14 grams protein in 100 grams buckwheat).
+It has a high content in vitamins B especially B1, B2, B3, B5, B6 and B9 (folic acid), fat-soluble vitamins E and K, whereas it is full of metals and minerals such as calcium, iron, magnesium, phosphorus, potassium, zinc, manganese, selenium, and copper.
+It has a good content of fiber and composite carbohydrates (10 grams fiber in 100 grams buckwheat) and flavonoids, compounds with intense antioxidant, and anti-inflammatory effects.
+Moreover, it has few calories (343 calories in 100 grams buckwheat while only 92 calories in 100 grams boiled into water buckwheat) and very low fats.